Skip to content

 7. Member of multiple industry schemes or other external initiatives to reduce negative environmental or social outcomes associated with palm oil production?

-[Externally verified] The company is member of HCSA.
+[Externally verified] The company is a member of POCG.

 • Y